City of Asylum

 Maryam Ala Amjadi

-Maryam Ala Amjadi is an Iranian poet, translator, and researcher.
+Maryam Ala Amjadi is an Iranian writer, translator, and researcher.
 She is the author of two poetry collections, a poetry chapbook, and the translator of a selection of Raymond Carver’s poems into Persian.
-Her recent book, Where Is the Mouth of That Word?
-(Selected Poems), was published by Poetrywala in November 2022.
-Ala Amjadi received the ‘Young Generation Poet’ Prize in the first Yinchuan International Poetry Festival, China (2011), and was a writer-in-residence at the International Writing Program, University of Iowa (2008).
-She has worked as a translator at the Iranian Students News Agency (ISNA) and was previously a writer for the Tehran Times Daily, where she founded and wrote a weekly page dedicated to Iranian culture and society.
-In 2017, she earned a joint PhD degree in literary and cultural studies as an Erasmus Mundus fellow from Kent (UK) and Porto (Portugal) universities.
-Ala Amjadi’s poems and translations of contemporary Iranian poets have been anthologized internationally and appeared in publications such as the Poet Lore, Atlanta Review, Weeping Willow Books, and The Mongrel Book of Voices.
-Her poems have been translated into Arabic, Albanian, Chinese, Hindi, Italian, Kannada, Marathi, Romanian, and Spanish.
+She won the ‘Young Generation Poet’ Prize in the inaugural Yinchuan International Poetry Festival in China and was a writer-in-residence at the International Writing Program at the University of Iowa.
+Her short story “The Ice Seller of Hell” won the 2024 Elizabeth Alexander Award and will be published in the Meridians journal (Duke University Press).
+Ala Amjadi was previously a writer for the Tehran Times Daily, where she founded and wrote a weekly page dedicated to the socio-cultural nuances of Iran.
+In 2017, she earned a joint PhD in interdisciplinary literary studies as an Erasmus Mundus fellow from Kent (UK) and Porto (Portugal) universities.
+Her poems and translations of contemporary Iranian poets have been anthologized internationally, and her poetry has been translated into multiple languages, including Italian, Spanish, Chinese, and Hindi.
+Her latest book, Where Is the Mouth of That Word?
+(Selected Poems) was published by Poetrywala in 2022.

 Past Fellows